 The Rohingya are an ethnic and religious minority who have been persecuted in Myanmar for decades.

-Pope Francis uses term Rohingya in Bangladesh meeting
+Pope Francis asks for 'forgiveness' from persecuted Rohingya Muslims in Bangladesh

 The pontiff had previously been criticised for failing to mention the Rohingya directly while in Burma.
 The army says "clearance operations" are targeting militants who attacked security positions in August.

 Pope Francis has ended a diplomatically tricky trip to Asia, seeking the forgiveness of Rohingya Muslim refugees in Bangladesh after his controversial decision to not directly refer to their plight when he visited their homeland, Myanmar.